 Place a second skillet on another burner over high heat.

 Add the water to the pan with the chicken mixture and cook, stirring frequently.
 The water will evaporate quickly and when there is only about a tablespoon left, remove the pan from the burner.

-Place a tortilla in the second heated pan for about 5 – 10 seconds, turning once so that the tortilla is soft.
-Remove and fill with 1/4 of the fajita mixture, top with 2 teaspoons non-fat sour cream (optional) and 1 tablespoon cilantro leaves.
+Place a tortilla in the second heated pan for about 5 - 10 seconds, turning once so that the tortilla is soft.
+Remove and repeat with a second tortilla.
+Layer the two corn tortillas together and fill with 1/4 of the fajita mixture, top with 2 teaspoons non-fat sour cream (optional) and 1 tablespoon cilantro leaves.

 Repeat for the other three fajitas and serve.

 |Total Fat 3.5g||5%|

 |Saturated Fat 0.5g||3%|

 |Monounsaturated Fat 1g|

 |Dietary Fiber 4g||15%|

 |Vitamin A 8%||Vitamin C 61%|